longhornadam/QuizForge/dev/QuizForge_FullStack.md

 4) Build QTI XML honoring the rules above; sanitize HTML; dedupe FITB variants.
 5) Build manifest + assessment_meta with the same GUID.
 6) Zip the three files; deliver as a downloadable `.zip`.
 Only if file delivery is impossible, base64-encode and return inside `<QTI_ZIP_BASE64>` tags.
+7) Coverage check: ensure all requested question types are present (including essay and numerical exact if requested) and stimuli are placed with the requested layout (above by default, side only if asked, below if requested by ordering after children).

 ## FITB Accept Guidance (critical)
 - Single blank: `accept` list of strings; dedupe lowercased; trim; keep all synonyms.